AlexsLemonade/scpca-nf/custom-celltype-references.md

 - `ref` is your `SummarizedExperiment` or `SingleCellExperiment` reference dataset object with columns as samples or cells and rows as genes.
 - `labels` is a vector providing cell type labels for the sample or cells in the reference dataset.
-We strongly encourage the use of ontology cell type labels when performing annotation; [see here for additional considerations](#special-considerations-for-using-ontology-labels) if you chose to provide ontology ids.
+We encourage using [ontology ids for cell type labels](https://www.ebi.ac.uk/ols/ontologies/cl) when performing annotation; [see here for additional considerations](#special-considerations-for-using-ontology-labels) if you chose to provide ontology ids.
+Ontology ids provide a standardized terminology for cell types and also allow for more complex relationships between cell types.
 - `restrict` can optionally be used to only consider genes which are present in the _mapping reference_ used by `scpca-nf`.
 This should be a vector of Ensembl gene ids.